 Chances are you’ve had a sad wedge salad at a wedding or a steakhouse at some point in your life.
 But the one at Frank’s, with huge cubes of smoky homemade bacon, radishes, and a very creamy green goddess, will restore your faith in eating a massive hunk of lettuce covered in stuff.

-For a quick, filling bowl of protein and vegetables, the taco salad at Rancho Bravo is our casual go-to.
+For a quick, filling bowl of protein and vegetables, the taco salad at Rancho Bravo topped with chipotle cream is our casual go-to.
 If you’re feeling bold, break apart some taquitos on top as croutons.

 Matt’s is a special place with a special lunch situation.
 And that’s mostly because every sandwich comes with a side salad.
 You could opt for the mixed greens with pumpkin seeds and blue cheese, or you could live for today and get the delicious mustardy potato salad with bacon.
 Carpe diem, and if you’re wondering how potato salad counts as salad, why else would it have salad in the name?

-The caesar at The Masonry earns its place here.
-It’s a tangy dijon-based dressing tossed with romaine, shaved parmesan, and homemade focaccia croutons.
+The caesar at The Masonry has a tangy dijon-based dressing tossed with romaine, shaved parmesan, and homemade focaccia croutons.
 And, it tastes even better when thrown on top of a margherita pie.
-If you’re with a huge group, call ahead to reserve a couple of the communal picnic tables - nobody ever thinks to do that, so you can plan your adult pizza party with very short notice.
+If you’re with a huge group, call ahead to reserve a couple of the communal picnic tables - they're always available to book, so you can plan your adult pizza party with very short notice.